AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ## Add content unique id and expiry date

-Adobe Learning Manager allows authors to add content expiry date and unique ID for the contents to improve content management across platforms.
-These enhancements are designed to help organizations keep their training materials up-to-date, consistent, and easier to manage, especially when operating across multiple systems.

-* Content expiry date: Allows authors to set a review or update reminder for their content.
-While the content remains accessible after the expiry date, it signals the need for review to ensure relevance and accuracy.
+The Content unique ID is a unique code given to each content item in Adobe Learning Manager.
+It helps admins and authors find and manage content easily, especially when updating or moving it between systems.
+This Content unique ID is also useful for connecting content with other tools like HR or compliance systems.
+The same Content unique ID is used across all language versions, so everything stays consistent for learners.

+The Expiry Date marks content that may be outdated or no longer needed.
+Even after the expiry date, the content stays available, but it reminds authors and admins to check and update it if needed.
+Based on settings, expired content can be removed from new enrollments or archived.
+Like the Content unique ID, the Expiry Date works the same way for all language versions, helping keep content clean and up to date for everyone.

-* Unique Code: Allows authors to assign a unique alphanumeric ID (letters and numbers only, no spaces) to each content item.
-This ID helps map and manage content across Adobe Learning Manager and external systems seamlessly.
+* Content unique ID: Allows authors to assign a unique alphanumeric ID (letters and numbers only, no spaces) to each content item.
+This Content unique ID helps map and manage content across Adobe Learning Manager and external systems seamlessly.
+* Expiry Date: Allows authors set a reminder to review or update their content when it becomes outdated.
+The content remains available after the expiry date, but it acts as a reminder to check if it's still relevant and accurate.

-Authors can add a unique ID and set an expiration date when creating content.
-The unique ID must only include letters and numbers (no spaces) and must not be used for any other content.
+Authors can add a Content unique ID and set an Expiry Date date when creating content.
+The Content unique ID must only include letters and numbers (no spaces) and must not be used for any other content.
 If a duplicate ID is entered, an error will appear.
 Authors can set these fields when creating a course.

 The content will be available after the expiry date, but the date acts as a reminder to review or update it.
-The expiry date and unique ID apply to all language versions of a content group, ensuring a consistent experience for all users, no matter the language.
-Authors can use the unique ID to quickly search for and find specific content, making it easier to manage and update training materials.
+The Content unique ID and Expiry Date apply to all language versions of a content group, ensuring a consistent experience for all users, no matter the language.
+Authors can use the Content unique ID to quickly search for and find specific content, making it easier to manage and update training materials.

 >[!NOTE]
 >
->Content expiry and unique content IDs are now supported during migration.
+>Content unique ID and Expiry Date are now supported during migration.
 Two additional columns: expiryDate and uniqueContentId have been added to the module_version.csv file to enable this functionality.

-The unique code feature supports integration with content migration processes, allowing for seamless content transfer and management between systems.

 The **[!UICONTROL Training report]** now includes two new columns: **[!UICONTROL Content Expiry Date (UTC TimeZone)]** and **[!UICONTROL Content Unique ID]**, to track content expiry and content unique ID.
 These fields can be added via UI or migration, and administrator can track them centrally through training reports.

-1. Log in as an author.
+1. Log in as an Author.
 2. Select **[!UICONTROL Create Content]** in the home page or **[!UICONTROL Content Library]** in the left panel.

    ![](assets/create-content.png)
-   _Select Create Content in homepage_
+   _Select Create Content in home page_

 3. Select **[!UICONTROL Add]** and then select **[!UICONTROL Content]**.

    ![](assets/add-content.PNG)
-   _Select add content in the Content Library_
+   _Select Add content in the Content Library_

 4. Type the content details, such as **[!UICONTROL Name]**, **[!UICONTROL Description]**, **[!UICONTROL File]**, **[!UICONTROL Folder]**, or **[!UICONTROL Duration]**.